Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating Annotation and Aggregation in the Answers

-Despite the above example of intractability, it is important to observe that there are cases where \Cref{thm:annotated-dichotomy} can be used to compute count distinct: when the size of the domain $\Omega$ of the distinct elements we count is bounded by a logarithm in the input size $|D|$.
+\begin{rem} \Cref{thm:countd-dichotomy} shows which \ACQs belong to the positive side of \Cref{cor:aggregate-tractable}, but become intractable when the aggregation is replaced with count-distinct.
+Nevertheless, it is important to observe that there are cases where \Cref{thm:annotated-dichotomy} can be used to compute \ACQs with count-distinct even for the intractable cases of \Cref{thm:countd-dichotomy}: when the size of the domain $\cntdomain$ of the distinct elements we count is bounded by a logarithm in the input size $|D|$.
 Such an assumption can be realistic when we count, say, distinct categories from a small ontology (e.g., item categories in a sales context), distinct countries from a small collection of countries, and so on.
-In such cases, we can compute the exact set of distinct elements, and not just their count, by using the set semiring $(\powerset(\Omega),\cup, \cap, \varnothing, \Omega)$, since the operations $\cup$ and $\cap$ can be performed in logarithmic time for logarithmic domains.
+In such cases, we can compute the exact set of distinct elements, and not just their count, by using the set semiring $(\powerset(\cntdomain),\cup, \cap, \varnothing, \cntdomain)$ since the operations $\cup$ and $\cap$ can be performed in logarithmic time for logarithmic domains. \end{rem}